shivajiva101/sban/README.md

 <b>sban.ip_limit</b>

-Restricts how many ip addresses an id can have.
+Restricts how many ip addresses a single id can have.

 	sban.ip_limit = 10